electron/electron/docs/tutorial/application-distribution.md

 and Electron will start as your app.
 The `electron` directory will then be your distribution to deliver to users.

-### With asar archive
+### With an app source code archive

-Apart from shipping your app by copying all of its source files, you can also package your app into an [asar] archive to avoid exposing your app's source code to users.
+Instead of from shipping your app by copying all of its source files, you can package your app into an [asar] archive to improve the performance of reading files on platforms like Windows, if you are not already using a bundler such as Parcel or Webpack.

 To use an `asar` archive to replace the `app` folder, you need to rename the archive to `app.asar`, and put it under Electron's resources directory like